Ukraine: Risk Assessment

 Due to the ongoing political unrest and annexation of Crimea by Russia, the information on these pages may not reflect current conditions in the country.

 Business Climate Rating

-- Skilled and low-cost workforce
+- Skilled and low-cost labor force

 - International financial and political support although conditional on reforms

 - Conflict with Russia and Russian-speaking populations in the Donbass region, affecting territorial integrity and preventing EU entry, but reopening of negotiations in “Normandy” format

 - Business environment marred by corruption (notably in the justice system), oligarchy and monopolies, weak property rights, a lack of competition and inefficient public services

 - Low economic diversification; sensitivity to weather and commodity prices